VahidGh/mathjslab/CONTRIBUTING.md

 Some are listed below:

 * Only 2-dimensional arrays (matrix) is supported.
 Extend to multidimensional arrays.
+To do this is need a complete reestructuration of MultiArray class.
-* Only one single ComplexDecimal type based in Decimal.js is implemented.
+* Only one single ComplexDecimal type based on Decimal.js is implemented.
 Extend to support ComplexDecimal type based on common javascript number type.
 It is necessary for faster and more efficient computing.
+* Use Web Workers and WebAssembly for more efficient computing.
+The complete evaluator can reside in a Web Worker.
 * Parser is designed to scan a line.
 Need to code a parser that scan multiple lines calling Evaluator when need.
 The real need is a parser that supports both modes: single-line and